rjkviegas/skills-workshops/week-1/git_and_research/COACH_INSTRUCTIONS.md

 * Do "thumbs" on the learning objectives.

+### Note on "thumbs"

+This is likely the first time students have used the "thumbs" indicator to check their understanding.
+If so, explain that:

+* "thumbs" is for them to assess their own understanding

+* Anything less than a thumbs up is an indication to them that this is an area to investigate further

+* "thumbs" is used as an indicator of the quality of the workshop, but this is not it's primary purpose.

 ## Main (30 minutes)

 * Ask the students to collaborate on a Git repo.